 The popularity of the website began to ripple throughout the internet, and YouTube’s growth was astonishing.

-By 2011, more than 1 billion videos were being watched every single day.
+By 2011, more than one billion videos were being watched every single day.

 Google invested in what would become one of the most profitable websites to exist.

 YouTube generates most of its income through advertising partners.